-"Lancaster - Sun Beauty Silky Fluid Milk SPF15" offers broad spectrum protection.
-It means that it protects from both UVA and UVB rays (you can remember UVB as "burning" sunlight - they cause sunburn.
-You can remember UVA rays as "aging" - they do not lead to sunburn, but they cause photodamage and contribute to early signs of skin aging and hyperpigmentation).
-On the negative side, the SPF of this moisturizer is not high enough.
+"Lancaster - Sun Beauty Silky Fluid Milk SPF15" "is a broad spectrum sunscreen meaning that it protects both from UVB rays (" burning "- they cause sunburn) and UVA rays (" aging "- they don't cause sunburn but lead to premature aging and pigmentation issues).
+However, this moisturizer does not offer enough sun protection.
 We recommend to use a sunscreen with at least SPF 30 daily.

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.